Christian-A-Kehr/Uge35/PeerReview.md

 Onssdag:
 How far you got with a solution: exc 7 (ish)

-Where the solution to each exercise can be found in your commit Vælg 2 onsdag og se txt fil "status code"
+Where the solution to each exercise can be found in your commit:
+Vælg 2 onsdag og se txt fil "status code"
-Which of the weekly learnings goals were covered by your solution
+Which of the weekly learnings goals were covered by your solution:
+ HTTP Headers, HTTP statuskoder og de forskellige ranges 2xx, 3xx, 4xx og 5xx

 Torsdag: